samgdotson/nrelpy/README.md

 ### Installing

-This package may be installed with
+This package may be installed from [PyPI](https://pypi.org/project/nrelpy/) with

 `pip install nrelpy`